wealthledger/docu/README.md

-        decimal(null) HasFactor "Indication of additional factor for valuation" decimal(null) Factor "Additional factor that needs to be applied for valuation" date(null) ExpiryDate "Date when the contract expires" int(null) AccountId FK "Parent account relation of the contract" int(null) UnderlyingContractId FK "Underlying contract of an instrument if applicable" enum(null) Custodian "Custodian that holds/issued contract/account"
+        decimal(null) HasFactor "Indication of additional factor for valuation" decimal(null) Factor "Additional factor that needs to be applied for valuation" date(null) ExpiryDate "Date when the contract expires" uuid(null) AccountId FK "Parent account relation of the contract" uuid(null) UnderlyingContractId FK "Underlying contract of an instrument if applicable" enum(null) Custodian "Custodian that holds/issued contract/account"
     }
     Identifier {
-        int Id PK
+        uuid Id PK
         enum Type "Type of the identifier"
         string Val "Id/Value of the identifier"
-        int ContractId "Contract which the identifier identifies" }
+        uuid ContractId "Contract which the identifier identifies" }
 ```